trutru21/mkv-factory/README.md

 `Example 1: Encode (High Quality, All Tracks)`
 This profile will:
-- transcode video stream with high quality settings (losing HDR10+),
+- transcode video stream with high quality settings,
+- keep Dolby Vision (forcing P7->P8 conversion if needed),
 - include all of the found audio and subtitles,
 - set the default audio to English,
 - set the default subtitles to "none",